ianarawjo/ChainForge/README.md

 Open [localhost:8000](http://localhost:8000/) in a Google Chrome browser (other browsers are currently unsupported).

+Note that you will likely need to save your OpenAI or Anthropic API keys to your local environment.
-For additional details and options, see the [Installation Guide](https://github.com/ianarawjo/ChainForge/blob/main/GUIDE.md).
+For more details, see the [Installation Guide](https://github.com/ianarawjo/ChainForge/blob/main/GUIDE.md).

 ## Example evaluation flows